lorier/burnbrighter/plugins/widgets-for-siteorigin/readme.txt

 Contributors: iamadi
 Tags: bundle, widget, button, alert, accordion, audio, video, blog, divider, person, portfolio, tabs, testimonial, siteorigin Requires at least: 3.9
-Tested up to: 4.4
+Tested up to: 4.5.3
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GPLv3 or later

-A few more widgets to play around with.
+A collection of highly customizable and thoughtfully crafted widgets.
 Built on top of the SiteOrigin Widgets Bundle.

 == Description ==

-A small collection of lightweight and responsive widgets that will enhance your [SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) powered Wordpress Sites.
+Widgets for SiteOrigin is a bundle of customizable, lightweight and responsive building blocks that can be used either with [SiteOrigin Page Builder](https://wordpress.org/plugins/siteorigin-panels/) or any other widgetized area.

-The Widgets that are included:
+Included widgets

 * Blog Widget to display blog posts.
 * Portfolio Widget to show off your work.